wbigelow/AncillaryBot/README.md

 token, which you can learn how to create by doing a quick google search.
 ### Commands
 Ancillary's trigger character is `>`.
 You can use `>help` to see all the available commands, your commands will also appear.
+### Questions?
+You can add me on discord Snowcrash#4558 if you have any questions.
+I can also take feature requests.